 With the passage of centuries, the usage of the Wood’s white garb gradually altered.
-Eventually—possibly because it required significantly less fabric than the cloak, and was less expensive to make and easier to maintain—it was the tabard or surcoat form of “the Whites”, augmented with the Phoenix-in-Flames charge of the tai-Ealórsti, that became the right of citizens of the Wood in military service to wear.
-Use of the cloak (originally charged with the Phoenix, but eventually relapsing to its uncharged form) gradually became reserved to the ruling line of the Brightwood.
-Later still, when the Darthene Throne bestowed immediacy on the Wood as Darthen’s first (and still its only) independent principality, the then-Lady of the Brightwood acknowledged the gesture by granting to the Throne and its chosen knights the right to wear the White Cloak of the new Princely house as a badge of honor and a celebration of their two Houses’ long and loyal association.
+Eventually—possibly because it required significantly less fabric than the cloak, and was less expensive to make and easier to maintain—it was the tabard or surcoat form of “the Whites”, augmented with the Phoenix-in-Flames charge of the tai-Ealórsti, that citizens of the Wood in military service came to wear as a right.
+Use of the cloak (originally charged with the Phoenix, but eventually relapsing to the uncharged form) gradually became reserved to the ruling line of the Brightwood.
+Later still, when the Darthene Throne bestowed immediacy on the Wood as Darthen’s first (and still its only) independent principality, the then-Lady of the Brightwood acknowledged the gesture by granting to the Throne and its chosen knights and lieges the right to wear the White Cloak of the new Princely house as a badge of honor and a celebration of the two Houses’ long and loyal association.

 This tradition has remained unchanged for all the centuries since, as has the Cloak itself.
-It is a standard campaigner’s cloak, hooded, and so cut as to allow it to be worn so that the device on the bearer’s surcoat can be clearly viewed.
+It is a standard campaigner’s cloak, cut so as to allow the device on the bearer’s surcoat to be clearly viewed.
 It is always woven of heavy linen from one of three farms in the Morithla flax-growing region south of Delann-in-the-Brightwood.
 Woven into the Cloak’s border is a triptych verse from the ancient Lay of the Brethren, the epic poem that tells of the deeds of Éarn and Éalor.
 If damaged, only weavers in the Brightwood are allowed to mend the WhiteCloak.
 Except in life-or-death circumstances, only the one to whom the Cloak is awarded may wear it, and even then only on the business of the Sovereign or at events where they are acting (formally or informally) as the Throne’s representative.
 And tradition requires that on their death, the awardee must be wrapped in it before being laid on the pyre, so that they may receive their due of fire and earth together.

 In modern usage (meaning traditions current during the period covered by the present Tale of the Five trilogy and the novellas and novels of the Tales of the Five prose miniseries), eligibility for the WhiteCloak* is extremely limited.
-The Darthene monarch may bestow it on knights of their personal household, or on Darthene subjects who distinguish themselves by valor in battle or other service to the Throne (though a council of civil and military advisors routinely sit in judgment on these endowments when the monarch or their heirs have been personally involved in the incidents in question).
+The Darthene monarch may bestow it on knights of their personal household, or on Darthene subjects who distinguish themselves by valor in battle or other service to the Throne.
+(A council of civil and military advisors routinely sits in judgment on these endowments when the monarch or their heirs have been personally involved in the incidents in question)

 There have been some half a hundred cases or so over the centuries of a person both being entitled to the Cloak by birth (as a relative of the Wood’s ruling line) and an awardee due to services done for the Throne.
 In the period we’re discussing, one of these is the younger son of the Lord of the Brightwood, the present Prince-elect.
 Having attended the Battle of Lidika (against invading Ladha/”Reaver” forces in the late 2800s) as part of the Brightwood levies, Herewiss was adjudged as likely to have saved the life of the (then) Throne Princess of Darthen, Eftgan, by purposely getting between her and a Reaver crossbow about to be fired at her, and taking the bolt himself.

-When the award came up for consideration by the adjudicating panel (due to a member of the royal family having been involved), there was some politically-motivated resistance to the grant of the honor because of the potential awardee being descended from the ruling Line already and “hardly needing it”, and also because Herewiss was (if distantly) related to the present sovereign, so that the award might have subjected the Throne to suspicions of nepotism.
-This objection, though, was finally overcome by the most senior adjudicator pointing out that the young man (by his own testimony and that of an examining Rodmistress) had no idea who the muddy woman he was saving was, and his valor therefore should be seen as counting for more, not less.
+When (due to a member of the royal family having been involved) the award came up for consideration by the adjudicating panel, there was some politically-motivated resistance to the grant of the honor because of the potential awardee being descended from the ruling Line already and “hardly needing it”.
+The issue was also raised that Herewiss was related to the present sovereign, and the award might have subjected the Throne to suspicions of nepotism.
+This objection, though, was finally overcome by the most senior adjudicator pointing out that the young man—by his own testimony and that of an examining Rodmistress—had no idea who the muddy woman he was saving was, and his valor therefore should be seen as counting for more, not less.

-Mention is made twice in The Door Into Sunset of Herewiss wearing the WhiteCloak: once when appearing in Darthis at the Forging of the Queen’s Gold, and once when riding into Prydon to take up his pre-War secondment to the Darthene embassy.
+Mention is made twice in The Door Into Sunset of Herewiss wearing the WhiteCloak: once when appearing in Darthis at the Forging of Dekórsir (the Ruler’s Gold), and once when riding into Prydon to take up his pre-War secondment to the Darthene embassy.
 Both times when he wears it he does so over the Brightwood surcoat, suggesting that he is functioning under the rules of an established “chain of command”, equipped with previous instructions from the Sovereign and carrying out her orders.

-There is, however, another mode in which it can be worn (assuming one can justify such an action after the fact to the monarch, and to the demigod whom she embodies).
+There is, however, another mode in which the Cloak can be worn—assuming one can justify such an action after the fact to the monarch, and to the demigod whom they (more or less directly) embody.
 To wear the WhiteCloak-of-award over naked armor, “unmitigated,” is meant to suggest to onlookers that one is acting as the Darthene monarch.
-To do so in Darthene territory is to command instant obedience.
-But to do so in other rulers’ realms is politically extremely perilous.
+To do so in Darthene territory is to command instant obedience, with any questions being asked well after the fact.
+But to wear it in this mode in other rulers’ realms is politically extremely perilous.
 To wear it into another royal sovereign’s very court is an indicator of some deadly serious business afoot.
 And when you happen to be married to that sovereign… the implications become even more dire.
 Are you there to support him… or to overthrow him?